 New York DWI Crimes: FAQ

-In New York, a misdemeanor or felony conviction for Driving While Intoxicated, or “DWI,” will stay on your permanent criminal record forever.
-However, you may be eligible to have the record of that conviction sealed after 10 years in certain circumstances.What are the penalties for DWI in NY?
+A misdemeanor or felony conviction is indelible.
+As such, it will remain on your permanent criminal record forever.
+However, pursuant to CPL 160.59, you may be eligible for conviction sealing after 10 years in certain circumstances.

-In New York, a typical DWI is a misdemeanor punishable by up to one year in jail, a fine of up to $1,000, up to three years probation, and a six month license revocation.
-You may also be required to install an ignition interlock device on any car you own or operate, and to attend certain alcohol-related programs.
-Given certain aggravating factors, such as having a child in the car or a particularly high BAC, DWI can be a felony punishable by time in state prison.Is a DWI a misdemeanor or felony?
+Because most of the offenses are misdemeanors, convictions are punishable by up to one year in jail, a fine of up to $1,000, up to three years probation, and a six month license revocation.
+You will also be required to install an ignition interlock device on any car you own or operate, and to attend certain alcohol-related programs.
+Given certain aggravating factors, such as having a child in car or a second conviction within ten years, you will face a felony and greater sanctions including up to four years in prison.

-Call the New York State criminal defense lawyers and former New York City prosecutors at (212) 312-7129 or contact us online today.
+Call the New York State criminal defense lawyers and former New York City prosecutors at 212.312.7129 or contact us online today.